 How many places are there?

 I’m going to limit the places on the course to the number of students I can comfortably connect with over the duration of the course.
 I want to be able to offer one to one email support for those who would like or need it.
 I don’t want this to be one of those courses where students are flying solo and the teacher has no real connection with anyone.
-If the demand for the course is greater than the numbers I can accommodate, I will create a “waiting list” for the next block of lessons.
-In short, if you miss out this time, I’ll make sure you’re at the front of the queue the next time.

 Finally, THANK YOU SO MUCH for all of your interest and support.
 We are living in strange and frightening times and it’s hard to not feel helpless and overwhelmed, especially when we’re all hyper aware of just how amazing our emergency services, our postal workers, cleaners, shop workers, delivery drivers and many more others are right now.
 In times like this (what times have ever been like this?!)
 I try to find ways to be useful, and I hope that this course is useful to some of you in what ever way, whether it’s creativity and solace during a frightening time, or just something to do while you’re stuck in the house.

 I am so grateful to have so much support and connection.

 Keep safe and take care for now.